j-tech7/Software_Engineering_Project/README.md

 # Software Engineering Project

-This folder will contain all of the documents for the King of Tokyo semester long project.
+This folder will contain all of the documents for the KoT semester long project.
 It'll also contain code for the project